manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 components have minimal associated style information.
 - If you have a designer and developer in your team, they could be working on their own folders with clearly defined interfaces in the form of naming conventions and organization principles.
-- You can easily package your UI framework styles for independent distribution if required.
+- You can easily package your UI library styles for independent distribution if required.

 Another set of best practices we will follow are around naming conventions.